Keep up to date with our diocese.

 We all enter adult life in the single state, but most do not spend their entire life in it.
 Most people will discern a calling to another pathway that they then commit their life to.
-For most Catholics in early adulthood, the sensible approach they take with life is simply to get on with it, aiming to lead a constructive Christian life.
-However, over time it may become apparent either through circumstances as they emerge during life or via a calling that is detected, to spend one's life in the single state is the best path - a means to live a life of value and purpose growing in love of God and being of service to people.
+However, over time it may become apparent, either through circumstances as they emerge during life or via a calling that is detected, that to spend one's life in the single state is the best path - a means to live a life of value and purpose growing in love of God and being of service to His people.
 In whichever way people find this path, it gives them a chance to commit to looking at the gifts they have and how they can use them and the opportunities that come with living as a single person to act in service to society as fully as they can.
 Single life is also likely to grant them the time to better develop a spiritual life so that they can come to know the love and care of God in their life.
-The vocation to the single life is one of immense value to the Church and society as a whole, and is lived out by many outstanding Christian people.

 In considering the vocation to the single life, you may find the following reading of use: